 01-97 APPLICABLE TO SPECIFIC SERVICES 4442.10

-B. Forms HCFA-372 .--The first year Form HCFA 372 report must be submitted on or before the 18th month after the effective date of the waiver.
+B. Forms HCFA-372 or 372(S).--The first year Form HCFA 372 or Form HCFA 372(S) report must be submitted on or before the 18th month after the effective date of the waiver.
 Subsequent reports for years 2 through 5, as applicable, are due on or before 6 months after each anniversary date (the 30th, 42nd, 54th and 66th month, respectively, after the effective date of the waiver).

 C. Documentation.--Describe your system for collecting the information needed to complete required HCFA reports.